Covid-19 natural remedies – Where is the evidence?

 Protocols: Here are some popular protocols used by some physicians:

-- David Brownstein uses Oral Vitamins A, C, D, and iodine.
-Treatment groups were given ozone therapy, or dilute hydrogen peroxide via a nebulizer.
+- David Brownstein uses Oral Vitamins A, C, D, and iodine for treating respiratory infections.
+In this trial, treatment groups were given ozone therapy, or dilute hydrogen peroxide via a nebulizer.
 The results are here: https://thepowerofozone.com/wp-content/uploads/2020/07/Dr.-David-Brownstein-Covid.pdf

 - A study from Bangladesh shows an 88% reduction in mortality by rinsing the mouth, nose, and eyes with a 1% solution of iodine (INSERT REFERENCE)

 - Dr. Zelenko popularized hydroxychloroquine, His protocol also includes zinc, vitamin D, and an antibiotic.